-A number of streets within the Town's boundaries are private, and the adjoining landowners are for those constructed since incorporation.
+A number of streets within the Town's boundaries are private, and the adjoining landowners are responsible for maintenance, repairs, and snow removal.
+These streets total 13.44 linear miles.

+The Town accepted many of the local streets that were in place at the time of incorporation, and for those constructed since incorporation.
 The Town provides a full range of services for 23.05 miles of roadways including routine maintenance, repairs, snow removal, street lighting, etc.)

-The Town accepted many of the local streets that were in place at the time of incorporation, and